“if you aspire to reach others, keep things fresh”

 Then you look across the street and notice a competitor who has a window full of fresh fruits and veggies.
 He’s gone to great lengths to make sure his products are fresh and appealing.
 Where do you think you’ll be shopping in the future?

-In line with that analogy, keeping your site updated is all too often the forgotten sun of good online business practices.
+In line with that analogy, keeping your website updated is all too often the forgotten sun of good online business practices.

 From a search optimization perspective, ignoring your site for extended periods can spell death as Search Engines and users need a reason to come to your site – and they prefer high quality, relevant “fresh food”.